m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/ranking/hit-n.md

 ***

-## Benchmarks
-This metric is applied to fault localization benchmarks, particularly those that include projects with multiple defects.
-The survey document  discusses several benchmarks used in this domain, including:
-* Defects4J
-* BEARS
-* SIR
-* ManyBugs

-***

 ## Advantages
 * **Designed for Multi-Defect Scenarios:** Its main advantage is its specific design for evaluating performance against multiple bugs, which is often a more realistic scenario than the single-bug assumption.